BRIT Awards 2018: Complete List of Winners

 Arcade Fire

-Foo Fighters
+WINNER: Foo Fighters

 Haim